Yanping9/CMFN/README.md

 # CMFN: instructive queries and consistent predictions for human-object interaction detection

 Code for our paper **"*CMFN: instructive queries and consistent predictions for human-object interaction detection*"**.
-The paper is currently being submitted to **"*Machine Vision and Applications*"**.
+The paper is currently being submitted to **"*Pattern Analysis and Applications*"**.

 Contributed by Wei Yan, Xue-song Tang*, Yubing Li, Kuangrong Hao, and Zhiqi Wang.